JeffreyCA/spleeter-web/README.md

 ## Common issues & FAQs

 ### How do I update Spleeter Web?
+**If you are updating to v1.1.0 or later and you use Docker to run Spleeter Web, please note that the database backend has changed from PostgreSQL to SQLite.
+Please backup your track list as the data in the DB will not carry over when updating.
+Your media files will not be impacted.**

 First, do a `git pull` to fetch the latest changes.
 Then, if you are using Docker, just re-run `docker-compose` with the `--build` flag to re-build the containers.
 If you are not using Docker, you will need to re-run `pip install -r requirements` and `python manage.py migrate` and `npm install` (in the `frontend` directory).

 ### I get a CORS error when trying to play a dynamic mix.